p1ndsvin/p1ndsvin.github.io/_pages/index.md

 <img src="{{site.baseurl}}/assets/images/Riccio-squared.jpeg" alt="Avatar" style="width:200px; border-radius: 50%;  display: block;margin-left: auto;margin-right: auto; padding-bottom:20px">
 </div>

 🔬 **Research:** Automatically generated tests are useful only when they represent meaningful behaviours of the software system.
 My research studies how to generate, validate, and interpret trustworthy test evidence for **learning-enabled, autonomous, and cyber-physical software**.
+Check my [research](/research/) and [publications](/publications/).

 👤 **Short bio:** I am an **Associate Professor of Software Engineering at the University of Udine**, where I lead the Software Engineering Research Unit within the MADS Laboratory.
-I also serve on the board of the **PhD Programme in Computer Science and Artificial Intelligence**.
+I also serve on the board of the [**PhD Programme in Computer Science and Artificial Intelligence**](https://dmif.uniud.it/en/teaching/phd-courses/iai/phd-course-in-computer-science-and-artificial-intelligence).
 Previously, I was a postdoctoral researcher at the Università della Svizzera italiana.
+[Learn more about my career](/cv/).

 🎓 **Teaching and supervision:** I teach **software engineering, software testing, and informatics** across computer science and interdisciplinary programmes.
 I supervise PhD, MSc, and BSc research in software testing and empirical software engineering.
+[Explore our team](/team/).

 💰 **Funded projects:** In the **ERC Advanced Grant PRECRIME**, I led the work package on **Test Input Generation** for deep-learning-based software systems.
 At Udine, I served as **local scientific coordinator and work-package scientific coordinator** in two NextGenerationEU **SERICS** projects: **SecCo-OC**, on security-policy languages and behavioural models for containers, and **SOP**, on fuzz-testing techniques.
+[More information about funded projects](/projects/).

 🛎️ **Main service roles:** I serve on the Editorial Boards of **Empirical Software Engineering** and **Software Engineering Nexus**.
 I also contribute to the organization of, and serve on the programme committees of, leading software engineering conferences, including **ICSE**, **ASE**, **FSE**, **ISSTA**, **ESEM**, and **ICST**.
+[More information about my academic service](/service/).

 🏅 **Qualifications:** I obtained the Italian **National Scientific Habilitation for Full Professor** in Computer Science (01/B1) and Computer Engineering (09/H1).